openplans/openblock-old/docs/api.rst

 Purpose
 -------
-Retrieve a list of predefined locations on the server as a list,
+Retrieve a list of predefined locations on the server as a list.

-FIXME just basic info no geom
-* locations spatially filtered (nearby locations) (skip for now?)

 Response
 --------

-A json structure describing the list of predefined locations in the system.
+A list of JSON objects describing each location.
+Each has the following keys:

+* name - human-readable name of the location.
+* slug - name suitable for use in URLs.
+* area - area in square meters.

 Example